 The second responsibility is to others, especially to those in your immediate circle.
 This starts with the family you choose to create, but it also extends to professors, colleagues, employers and the like.
 These are the people who depend upon you for something.
 If you are to live a life that you will find worthy, you will continue the habit you developed here of living up to commitments when you make them.
 If you are to live a life that your internal compass tells you is worthy, you will continue to engage others with respect and kindness.
 You will take responsibility for doing right by them and for caring about them.
 Be known as someone who is kind, who is loyal, who can be counted on.

 The larger responsibility to others is to your community.
 This is a tougher one.
 In today’s world, communities are fragile and in flux.
 It is very, very easy to pull inside oneself and avoid caring about the larger world.
 I urge you to resist this desire.
 I ask you to seek to help define and to create the greater good.
 I hope that we have created that desire within each of you because I know that your future communities need you.

 So that is my view of “Freedom With Responsibility”.
 You have tremendous freedom of choice.
 Your position in life has given this to you.
 The skills you have developed, and will develop, have given this to you.
 The incredible country you are fortunate to call home has given this to you.
 What will fulfill your potential and what you are called to do as a graduate of this school is to practice that freedom with responsibility.
 Responsibility to yourself.
 Responsibility to others.
 Responsibility to your community.

 I look forward to seeing how far you carry this torch.

 As you leave us, I ask you to:

 And, know that on this little patch of ground in Kansas City, there are people who care about you, people who are pulling for you, and people who always stand ready to help, if you should ever need it.

-Pembroke Hill Class of 2012, we are very proud to call you our own.
+Pembroke Hill Class of 2013, we are proud to call you our own.